Intergovernmental Panel on Climate Change: Archiving

 The IPCC archives its reports and electronic files on its website.
 They include the review comments on drafts of reports.
-The Environmental Science and Public Policy Archives in the Harvard Library also archives them..
+The Environmental Science and Public Policy Archives in the Harvard Library also archives them.

 Assessment reports

-Between 1990 and 2022, the IPCC has published six comprehensive assessment reports reviewing the latest climate science.
+Between 1990 and 2023, the IPCC published six comprehensive assessment reports reviewing the latest climate science.
 The IPCC has also produced 14 special reports on particular topics.
 Each assessment report has four parts.
 These are a contribution from each of the three working groups, plus a synthesis report.
 The synthesis report integrates the working group contributions.
 It also integrates any special reports produced in that assessment cycle.

 Review process of scientific literature

-The IPCC does not carry out its own research.
+The IPCC does not carry out research.
 It does not monitor climate-related data.
 The reports by IPCC assess scientific papers and independent results from other scientific bodies.
 The IPCC sets a deadline for publication of scientific papers that a report will cover.
 That report will not include new information that emerges after this deadline.
 However, there is a steady evolution of key findings and levels of scientific confidence from one assessment report to the next.
 Each IPCC report notes areas where the science has improved since the previous report.
 It also notes areas that would benefit from further research.

+The First Assessment Report was published in 1990 and received an update in 1992.
+In intervals of about six years, new editions of IPCC Assessment Report followed.